gavsto/AutomateAPI/Docs/Get-AutomateAPIGeneric.md

 ```

 ### -IDs
-A comma delimited list of fields, when specified only these IDs will be returned
+A comma delimited list of IDs, when specified only these IDs will be returned

 ```yaml
 Type: String